 (3) Make the resident agreement available for review by the Department or its designee.

-D. The resident agreement shall include(1) A statement of the level of care for which the assisted living program is licensed;
+D. The resident agreement shall include, at a minimum, the following provisions:

+(1) A statement of the level of care for which the assisted living program is licensed;

-(2) The level of care needed by the resident, as determined by the initial assessment required by (3) Unless the assisted living program is part of a continuing care retirement community and the agreement is signed by a continuing care subscriber as defined in COMAR 32.02.01.01B(35), a statement indicating that if a resident’s level of care, after admission, exceeds the level of care for which the licensee is permitted to provide and a waiver for the continued stay of the resident has not been granted, the assisted living program shall discharge the resident from the program;
+(2) The level of care needed by the resident, as determined by the initial assessment required by Regulation .05 and .19 of this chapter;

+(3) Unless the assisted living program is part of a continuing care retirement community and the agreement is signed by a continuing care subscriber as defined in COMAR 32.02.01.01B(35), a statement indicating that if a resident’s level of care, after admission, exceeds the level of care for which the licensee is permitted to provide and a waiver for the continued stay of the resident has not been granted, the assisted living program shall discharge the resident from the program;

 (4) If the assisted living program is part of a continuing care retirement community and a separate, concurrent resident agreement is signed by a continuing care subscriber as defined at COMAR 32.02.01.01B(35), a statement indicating that if the resident's level of care, after admission to assisted living, exceeds the level of care for which the licensee is permitted to provide and a waiver for the continued stay of the resident has not been granted:

 (a) The licensee may not provide any services to the resident beyond that which it is licensed to provide;